MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-sharepoint.md

 ## What's included for retention and deletion

-All files stored in a SharePoint or OneDrive site can be retained by applying a retention policy or retention label.
+All files stored in SharePoint or OneDrive sites can be retained by applying a retention policy or retention label.

 The following files can be deleted: